cs1302uga/cs1302-tutorials/cla/cla.md

    } // main
    ```

+1. Take a few minutes to carefully read through the code above.
+Try and understand what it's doing.
+   Note: Up until this point, you've always typed `String[] args` as a parameter to `main` but you've
+   never used it.
+That parameter is a reference to an array of command-line arguments.

 1. Compile the `ArgTester` class, specifying `bin` as the _default package for compiled code_.

 1. Run `cs1302.cla.ArgTester` as usual using the `java` command.
 Here is what the command looks